ashiqur-russel/resale-product-client/README.md

 Once the setup is complete, you can start the development server by running:

-4. **Firebase Configuration**

-If you haven't already, create a Firebase project to get your Firebase configuration.
-This involves:

-- Go to the Firebase Console.
-- Create a new project (or selecting an existing one).
-- Navigate to the project settings to find your app's Firebase configuration.
-- Copy the Firebase configuration data and paste it into the corresponding environment variables in your .env file.

-## Important Reminder

-Ensure that your .env file is listed in the .gitignore file to prevent committing sensitive information to your Git repository by mistake.

-## Running the App

-Once the setup is complete, you can start the development server by running:

  - `npm start`

 This will run the app in development mode.
 Open `http://localhost:3000` to view it in your browser.